tomconte/tomconte.github.io/_posts/2015-05-18-debian-8-in-azure-making-it-boot-faster.md

+---
+layout: post
+date: 2015-05-18
-Running Debian 8 "Jessie" in Azure: making it boot faster
+title: Running Debian 8 "Jessie" in Azure: making it boot faster
+---

 I have recently uploaded a hand-made version of [Debian "8" Jessie for Azure in the VMDepot repository](https://vmdepot.msopentech.com/Vhd/Show?vhdId=52539).
 It was before I discovered [bootrap-vz](https://github.com/andsens/bootstrap-vz) and its ability to automatically generate Debian images for various virtualised and Cloud environments!